Online Fair Allocation of Perishable Resources: Achieving the Optimal Trade-Off Via Perishing-Aware Guardrails

 \begin{lemma} Given $\mathcal{E}$, let $t_{0} = \sup \{t: X_{t}^{alg} = \underline{X} \}$ be the last time that $X_{t}^{alg} = \underline{X}$ (or else $0$ if the algorithm always allocates according to $\overline{X}$).
 Then, for some $\tilde{c} = \widetilde{\Theta}(1)$,

-\end{lemma} We defer the proof of \cref{lem:switching_point_last_perish} to Appendix \ref{apx:analysis}.
-Observe that, as $\dperish$ increases, our algorithm stops allocating $\underline{X}$ earlier on.
-We will next see that this loss propagates to the our final efficiency bound. }
+\end{lemma} We defer the proof of \cref{lem:switching_point_last_perish} to Appendix \ref{apx:switching_point_last_perish}.
+Observe that, as $\dperish$ increases, our algorithm stops allocating $\underline{X}$ earlier on. {We will next see how this loss propagates to our final efficiency bound.} }

-\subsubsection{Putting it all together}
+\subsubsection{Putting it all together.}

-With these building blocks in hand, we prove our main result. \begin{rproofof}{\cref{thm:upper_bound_perishing}} By \cref{lem:enough-budget-perish-app}, the algorithm never runs out of budget under event $\mathcal{E}$, {which occurs with probability at least $1 - 3 \delta$}.
+With these building blocks in hand, we prove our main result. \begin{rproofof}{\cref{thm:upper_bound_perishing}} By \cref{lem:enough-budget-perish-app}, the algorithm never runs out of budget under event $\mathcal{E}$, {which occurs with probability at least $1 - 2 \delta$}.
 As a result $X_{t,\theta}^{alg} \in \{\underline{X},\overline{X}\}$ for all $t\in[T]$, $\theta\in\Theta$.
 We use this to bound envy and efficiency.

-\textbf{Counterfactual Envy}: Recall, $\Denv = \max_{t, \theta} |w_\theta(X_{t, \theta}^{alg} - \frac{B}{N})| \leq w_{\max}\cdot |X_{t,\theta}-\frac{B}{N}|$.
+\textbf{Counterfactual Envy}: Recall, $\Denv = \max_{t, \theta} |w_\theta(X_{t, \theta}^{alg} - \frac{B}{N})| \leq w_{\max}\cdot |X_{t,\theta}^{alg}-\frac{B}{N}|$.
 We consider two cases.

 \textit{Case 1: $\underline{X} \leq \overline{X} \leq \frac{B}{N}$.} By definition:

 where the inequality follows from the fact that $\underline{N} \leq N$ under $\E$, and $\dperish = B/\overline{N}-\underline{X}$ by definition.
 We turn our attention to the first two terms: